Macdonald Smith

 Macdonald "Mac" Smith (March 18, 1890 – August 31, 1949) was one of the top professional golfers in the world from about 1910 into the mid-1930s.
 He was a member of a famous Scottish golfing family.
 Smith is regarded, based on his results, as one of the best golfers of all time who never won a major championship.
 He won 25 official events on the PGA Tour, and placed in the top ten of major championships a total of 17 times.

-Early life and family
+Early life

 Born in Carnoustie, Scotland, the son of John D. Smith and Joann Smith (née Robinson), Smith learned his golf on the world famous and very difficult Carnoustie Golf Links.

-Immigrates to US

 He emigrated to the United States on March 8, 1908, at age 17 to seek better golfing opportunities, which he eventually found in America.
 He applied for, and was granted, American citizenship on July 31, 1918, from the Superior Court of San Diego County, California.
 At the time, Smith was serving in the U.S. Army at Camp Kearny in San Diego during World War I.